josephinewilliams8/Monitor-Reader/README.md

 _If some of the readings are still incorrect:_ The camera hardware may need to be moved in order to get a more clear picture of the display, as the resolution of the display is too small to get an accurate reading.
 Fix the camera's location, and perform calibration tests again.

+# Using Selenium
+As the code is written, the program uses the Selenium library in order to control the livestream web browswer and perform browswer automation.
+Refer to [this webpage](https://pythonspot.com/selenium-install/) if you have any questions about transfering this program to Chrome, Firefox, RemoteWeb, Safari, etc., as there are different options for each web browser which will need to be updated in **lines 24 and 27** in '_livestream_ocr.py_'.

 # Why use HSV Color Space?
 HSV color space is a powerful tool in image pre-processing, as color information is presented in a way that makes certain calculations more convenient and intuitive.
 The hue corresponds to a color's position on a color wheel, the saturation is the amount of hue, and the value is the brightness of a color.